Birmingham Northfield

 Birmingham Northfield is a constituency represented in the House of Commons of the UK Parliament since 2024 by Laurence Turner, a Labour politician.
 It represents the southernmost part of the city of Birmingham.

+Constituency profile

+The constituency lies within the boundaries of Birmingham and is located to the south-west of the city centre.
+It is predominantly suburban and contains the neighbourhoods of Northfield, Rednal, Kings Norton and Weoley Castle.